-Stimulant medications, like Ritalin, Concerta, Focalin, Vyvanse, or Adderall, are used to treat attention deficit hyperactivity disorder (ADHD).
+Stimulant medications, like Ritalin, Concerta, Focalin, Vyvanse, or Adderall, are used to treat attention deficit hyperactivity disorder (ADHD – sometimes called ADD).
 These medications are known to have an effect on growth in height.
-Our previous work shows that they may also have an effect on bone development and strength.
-As such, this study focuses on investigating the effect of these medications on bone quality and strength.
-We are enrolling children and teens between the ages of 7 and 16 years old who are planning to start a medication for attention or who have never experienced any psychiatric or mental health problems.
-This study involves three clinic visits over the span of a year, monthly phone check-ins, collection of blood, saliva, urine, and stool samples, a physical exam, physical activity monitoring, questionnaires for both participants and the parents to complete, and bone scans.
-We provide compensation between $75 and $555, reimbursement for transportation expenses, a copy of the bone scan, and a meal.
+Our research shows that they may also have an effect on bone strength.
+As such, this study is focused on evaluating the effect of these medications on bone quality and strength.
 This study is funded by the National Institutes of Health.

 What does the study entail?

 - Three in-person visits at our clinic and monthly online/over-the-phone check-ins.
 Each in-person visit lasts about 3-4 hours and the online/phone check-ins last about 15-30 minutes.

 - Study participation will last for one year.

 - At each in-person visit, participants will be asked to complete questionnaires, and memory games.
 They will also be asked to undergo a blood draw (optional), a brief physical exam, and bone scans, and to give us stool (optional) and urine samples.
 Finally, they will be given a sensor (like a Fitbit) to track their physical activity for a week.